-We’re counting down the to the end of the Kickstarter campaign for Mr. Guy, Act 1 and the Origins Anthology!
+We’re counting down the to the end of the Kickstarter campaign for Mr. Guy, Act 1 and the Origins Anthology were successfully funded at 152% of their goal on Kickstarter!
 So we had our pal DeusNova42 talk to Mr. Guy’s creator, Jayel Draco, about both collections!
-They also chatted about why Oneshi Press values collaboration over competition, how we select submission for our anthologies, and what’s coming next for Mr. Guy!
+They also chatted about why Oneshi Press values collaboration over competition, how we select submissions for our anthologies, and what’s coming next for Mr. Guy!

 What inspired you to publish comics anthologies that feature the work of other creators alongside your own?